galaxyproject/galaxy-hub/src/cloud/authnz/aws/index.md

+---
-# Configure Cloud Authorizatoin for AWS
+title: "Configure Cloud Authorizatoin for AWS"
+---

 On this page we explain how to setup a *role* on AWS, and how to setup Galaxy to assume that *role*.